Pet Travel Tips: Healthy Pet/Happy Pet 7

-Usually, dogs are easier to travel with by car and cats are easier to travel with by plane.
+Usually, dogs are easier to travel by car and cats are easier to travel by plane.
 Try to make it as simple as possible by being prepared.
 There will always be unanticipated challenges, but if you have done some preparations in advance, you will be able to handle them.

 Be safe and have fun with your pets this summer — and remember to call on your vet’s office if you need assistance with any of your pet’s needs!!